Loading Events

 Wednesday, June 24

-On Wednesday, we’ll explore how we can break free and start creating a new world together, right now, through an experience and a conversation about what needs to happen, what we don’t want to happen, and how we can work together to transition to a sustainable food system and a sustainable economy.
-Even though we know that everything is at stake and that humanity must now act with force and seriousness, it feels like we’re stuck.
-Stuck in an economy that favors the short-sighted and ruthless, and that punishes those who try to do the right thing.
-We explore how the choices we make today affect the future, and how we can think and act in new ways and begin to create the new world together, starting now.
-Unfortunately, this event is by invitation only; invitations are issued on a special basis.
+We explore how we can break free and start creating a new world together, right now, through an experience and a conversation about what needs to happen, what we don’t want to happen, and how we can help each other transition to a sustainable food system and a sustainable economy.
+Even though we know that everything is at stake and that humanity must now act with determination and urgency, we remain trapped in an economy that favors short-term and reckless behavior, and that punishes those who try to do the right thing.
+The event will be held on two separate dates.
+Unfortunately, it is open only to pre-registered participants; invitations will be sent out according to a specific procedure.

 Viable Cities is a co-organizer alongside the innovation platform 9outof10meals, Sally, DarkMatterLabs, Miljömatematik, and Gotland Science Park.